Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 * **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

+***Disclaimer:*** High Medical Loss Ratio (MLR) values in the 200–300% range in this report are not errors; they reflect that, unlike private insurers, Medicare is not funded solely by premiums.
+Medicare’s claim costs are covered by multiple sources—primarily payroll taxes and general federal revenues, along with beneficiary premiums—so an MLR calculated with premiums as the denominator can legitimately exceed well over 100%.
+(Note: Medicare Advantage plans not available in this dataset follow a commercial-style MLR with an 85% minimum; the 200–300% figures apply only to this premium-only calculation for Medicare.)

 [Visualization specific to category 1]